milosolutions/mrestapi/README.md

 # How use this in my project? # {#howtouse}

-    1. copy the restCommunicationCore directory to the own project
-    2. include .pri file in project .pro file - include(../restapicommunication.pri)
+    1. include .pri file in project .pro file - include(mrestapi/mrestapi.pri)
-    3. set configuration for API (base url) - use RestRequestConfig or create own class based on it (if needed)
+    2. set configuration for API (base url) - use RestRequestConfig or create own class based on it (if needed)
-    4. create RestRequestManager
+    3. create RestRequestManager
-    5. create classes for each endpoint (inherit from RestRequest)
+    4. create classes for each endpoint (inherit from RestRequest)
-    6. look to the example ;)
+    5. look to the example ;)

 # How create request (create classes for endpoints)? # {#howtocreate}